Philemon12421/Shade/README.md

-# Shade - Zero-Knowledge Encrypted Secrets Manager
+# Shade -  Encrypted Secrets Manager

 Shade is a modern, zero-knowledge secrets and password manager built with React 19, TypeScript, Express, and Tailwind CSS.
 Designed with a clean **white glassmorphism aesthetic**, VaultShield ensures that user credentials never leave the browser unencrypted.